kienstra/wordpress-bootstrap/wp-content/plugins/bootstrap-swipe-gallery/readme.txt

 Twitter Bootstrap 3 with Glyphicons, and WordPress 3.9.

+= How do I create a pop-up? =

+Create a gallery in a post or page.
+Click "New Post," "Add Media," and "Create Gallery."

 == Screenshots ==
-1. Fits mobile screens.
+1. Mobile screen, with swipe support.
+2. Tablet screen.
+Images keep their dimensions.
-2. Fills most of a desktop screen.
+3. Fills most of a desktop screen.
+4. Pop-up stays the same size, no matter what image is showing.
+Click in the same place to go to the next image.

 == Changelog ==